This is an example of our plain speak contract terms (for a website & logo). Details of the project or service provided will be updated.

 c) “Project Total” meaning the total price of the project.

-Between us, Hunter Davies Ltd and you “the customer”.
+Between us, West Coast Media (Scotland) Ltd and you “the customer”.

 We’ll always do our best to fulfil your needs and meet your expectations, but it’s important to have things written down so that we both know what’s what, who should do what and when, and what will happen if something goes wrong.
 In this contract you won’t find any complicated legal terms or long passages of unreadable text.
 We’ve no desire to trick you into signing something that you might later regret.
 What we do want is what’s best for both parties, now and in the future.